3D printer’s PLA Filament for beginners

-PLA (Polylactic acid) is the favorite beginners’ filament for 3D printing.
+PLA filament (Polylactic acid) is the favorite beginners’ material for 3D printing.
 It is biodegradable and made from sustainable resources; unlike petroleum-based ABS.
 It 3D prints at low temperatures (190 – 210 C) and is easy to recycle.

 For this blog I’ll combine my past reviews with updates based on the scoring system I developed in a past blog.